 Hermann is a very small city located in the state of Missouri.
 With a population of 2,376 people and two constituent neighborhoods, Hermann is the 222nd largest community in Missouri.

-Hermann is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Because occupations involving physical labor dominate the local economy, Hermann is generally considered to be a blue-collar town.
+35.33% of the Hermann workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hermann is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Hermann who work in office and administrative support (17.85%), sales jobs (10.52%), and maintenance occupations (6.70%).
+There are especially a lot of people living in Hermann who work in office and administrative support (15.24%), sales jobs (10.29%), and food service (6.57%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Hermann has relatively fewer families with younger children, and/or college students.
 Combined, this makes Hermann a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in Hermann in 2010 was $20,129, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
-This equates to an annual income of $80,516 for a family of four.
+The per capita income in Hermann in 2010 was $25,450, which is wealthy relative to Missouri, and upper middle income relative to the rest of the US.
+This equates to an annual income of $101,800 for a family of four.
 However, Hermann contains both very wealthy and poor people as well.

 The most common language spoken in Hermann is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include German and Spanish.